WarBall is MMA and Football:

 A Game for the Ages

-Note: We are at the inception stage of introducing our sport, despite one year of prototyping.
-We are ready to field players, but due to the Covid-19 situation we are unable to complete a video of real time play (see our “Technology” page for device video examples and animations )
+Note: We were at the inception stage of introducing our sport, after more than one year of prototyping.
+We were ready to field fighters, but due to the Covid-19 situation we are unable to complete a video of real time play (see our “Technology” page for device video examples and animations ) Please be patient our fighters are coming soon after the 6/15 opening here in California.

-NBL BangBall is American style football combined with Martial Arts, safe weapons and patented devices to harmlessly impair legs, arms and vision during combat.
+NBL’s WarBall is American style professional football combined with Martial Arts, safe weapons and patented devices to harmlessly impair legs, arms and vision during combat.
+It is for profit and we offer ownership equity to investors.

-As a non-profit, we seek to advance the sport into communities for the betterment of its people.
+As a non-profit, BangBall (BangBall is the league, WarBall is the private for profit team(s) organization) seeks to advance the sport into communities for the betterment of its people.
 Our global reach will bring people of different cultures together, creating a better understandings and tolerance.
+You may make a tax deductible donation by clicking here

 Speaking of people, we have historically themed uniforms, from the modern as seen below, to Old History, celebrating the cultures of the past in the form of Samurai, Spartans, Vikings, etc.